busra-yesilbas/norm-constrained-dialogue-framework/README.md

 The system simulates a dialogue agent attempting to gather information from a synthetic respondent subject to behavioural constraints — while being evaluated at every turn on dimensions such as coercion risk, empathy, procedural fairness, and information yield.
 Five distinct alignment strategies are compared, ranging from an unconstrained baseline to a hard-constraint filter backed by a curated safe-response library.

-> **Scope statement.** This is a research simulator operating exclusively on synthetic, fictional data.
-It is not a production tool, clinical instrument, legal system, or operational deployment of any kind.
-All scenarios are machine-generated.
-No real individuals, institutions, or events are referenced.

-### Why this problem matters

-Aligning conversational AI to behavioural and ethical norms is an open research challenge.
-Most alignment work focuses on single-turn instruction-following or toxicity avoidance.
-Multi-turn, goal-directed conversations with explicit procedural norms — where a single ill-phrased question can erode trust, introduce bias, or contaminate a respondent's account — remain underexplored.
-NCDF provides a controlled, reproducible sandbox for studying this problem.

 ### Data flow

 ```